Most employees spend less than half their time at work being genuinely productive. For the business owner, this is frustrating and expensive.

 - This also applies when existing employees are asked to take on new tasks.

-6.2 Once the basics are in place, coaching helps the employee build up skills and develop a feel for the job.
+Coaching helps the employee build up skills and develop a feel for the job

 - Teach the more advanced skills as soon as the individual is ready to learn them.

-6.3 As the employee becomes more involved in the task, the manager’s role is to support, rather than give information.
+As the employee becomes more involved, the manager’s role is to support

 - Continued encouragement helps build the confidence of even experienced people.